Arkan-Khan/Interview_Chatbot_Server/README.md

 ```

 ## Environment Variables
-Create a `.env.example` file in the root directory and add the following environment variables:
+Create a `.env` file in the root directory and add the following environment variables:

 ```env
 MONGODB_URI=your_mongodb_connection_string